Angmar2722/Angmar2722.github.io/CTFwriteups/mainPage.md

 ![CTF Writeups Main Page](/assets/img/ctfImages/misc/homePageImage.png)

 I started my cybersecurity journey in March 2021 in high school when I participated in my first CTF - Whitehacks by Singapore Management University (SMU).
-Since then, I have gone for many more and have written writeups for each CTF which explains how I solved some challenges (usually in collaboration with my team).
+Since then, I have gone for many more and have written writeups for each CTF which explains how I solved some challenges (usually in collaboration with my team, specifically my close friend Diamondroxxx).

 Below are the writeups :